 The search builder is used to build and execute searches based on a single field or tag, or a combination of criteria.
 Supported search fields are displayed on the left.
-On the right will appear Search Help which provides you with search syntax formatting options, along with operator choices which you can insert into the field.
-Click on or drag-and-drop the desired field(s) to the palette on the right to begin constructing your search.
+On the right is search help, which provides you with search syntax formatting options, including operator choices that you can insert into the field.
+Click or drag-and-drop the desired fields to the palette on the right to begin constructing your search.

-- Commonly Used: Most frequently search fields
+- COMMONLY USED – Most frequently searched fields

-- Related Documents: Includes information about parents, children, conversations and similar documents
+- RELATED DOCUMENTS – Includes information about parents, children, conversations, and similar documents

-- Metadata: Includes data extracted from natives files or provided through load files
+- METADATA – Includes data extracted from natives files or provided through load files

 - INGEST – Includes details around the processing outcomes of documents ingested into DISCO Review

 - You can either scroll the list to browse the DISCO Review search language, or search to filter through the available fields.
 Once you’ve identified the field you’re looking for, click or drag-and-drop the desired search fields into the search canvas to start constructing your search.

 - Build onto your search by adding additional filters.
 Click the search operator dropdown to select or, &, or not operators for the search filters.